Acid sulfate soil testing and acid rock testing

 In acknowledgment of the fact that available Acid Neutralising Capacity (ANC) methods overestimate the effectiveness of most neutralising materials, the Net Acidity equation has been modified to take into account whether the effectiveness of a measured ANC had been corroborated by other data, and for assessment of the effectiveness of liming for management of an acidity hazard.
 As a result, there are now three methods of Acid Base Accounting:

-- Net Acidity where by ANC has been has been corroborated by other data
+- Net Acidity where by ANC has been corroborated by other data

 Net Acidity = Potential Sulfidic Acidity + Actual Acidity + Retained Acidity - Acid Neutralising Capacity